Giancarlo Stanton Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.

-- The Blue Jays have a 3.77 team ERA that is No. 1 among all MLB pitching staffs.
+- The Blue Jays have a 3.78 team ERA that ranks second among all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 191 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to allow 193 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The righty last pitched on Thursday against the New York Yankees, when he went 5 2/3 innings, allowing four earned runs while giving up seven hits.
+- His last appearance was on Friday against the Tampa Bay Rays, when the righty went 6 2/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.